 Other factors contributing to a higher risk level can be summarized as follows:

-Other equipment like: de-icing, radar and stormscope are not usually found on experimental homebuilt aircraft but they do raise risk in larger general aviation aircraft if the pilot does not receive proper training.
+Other equipment like: de-icing, radar and stormscope are not usually found on experimental homebuilt aircraft but they do raise risk in larger general aviation aircraft if the pilot does not receive proper training on these devices.

 As already mentioned in a previous article human factors are the most important variable with decisions impacting the safety of the flight, see also our chapter on human factors in aviation.